 Along with these experimental advantages, calculation of the Sherman function with good precision at MeV energies is also practical.
+This calculation, and a discussion of the many small effects that must be considered, are thoroughly discussed in Section 3 (R-1, R-3).
 Screening effects are very small at few MeV energies, while the energy is still low enough that nuclear size effects are also quite small (Z-1, U-1).
 Each of these effects can be calculated with ample precision at the beam energies in question, and contribute very little to the uncertainty in the calculated Sherman function.
-Exchange scattering is no greater than $\sim 0.1\%$ , and inelastic scattering in the target foil makes a negligible contribution.
-The two leading-order radiative corrections, vacuum polarization and self-energy, each of order $\alpha(\alpha Z)$ , increase with both Z and energy, and are difficult to calculate.
+Exchange scattering is no greater than $\approx 0.1\%$, and inelastic scattering in the target foil makes a negligible contribution.
+The two leading-order radiative corrections, vacuum polarization and self-energy, each of order $\alpha(\alpha Z)$, increase with both Z and energy, and are difficult to calculate.
 They are, however, believed to be of comparable magnitude and opposite sign, as discussed later, leading to some cancellation.
-The vacuum polarization contribution can be calculated in a reasonable approximation, and is $\sim 0.4\%$ at our 5 MeV beam energy (R-1).
-The total radiative corrections give the largest contribution to the theoretical uncertainty in the Sherman function in the few MeV energy range, and are estimated to be no greater than $\sim 0.5\%$ .
+The vacuum polarization contribution can be calculated in a reasonable approximation, and is $\approx 0.4\%$ at our 5 MeV beam energy (R-1, R-3).
+The total radiative corrections give the largest contribution to the theoretical uncertainty in the Sherman function in the few MeV energy range, and are estimated to be no greater than $\approx 0.5\%$.
 By measuring the Mott asymmetry from foils of several different atomic numbers and at several different energies it may be practical to place meaningful bounds on this theoretical uncertainty.